Derrick Rose Agrees To Sign One-Year Deal With The Cavs

 On Monday afternoon, former New York Knicks point guard Derrick Rose agreed to a one-year deal with the Cleveland Cavaliers worth $2.1 million, according to ESPN.
-Last season, Rose averaged 18.0 ppg and shot 47% from the floor.
+Last season, Rose averaged 18.0 ppg and shot 47 percent from the floor.

 Despite being injury plagued over the years, he managed to play in 64 games in his only season with the Knicks.
-Rose declared the Knicks were a super-team with when he joined the team last season.
+Rose declared the Knicks were a super-team when he joined the team last season.

 However, the team finished with just a 28-54 record and failed to make the playoffs as well.

-Joining the Cavs, Rose will be apart of a team that has been Eastern Conference champs for the last three seasons.
+Joining the Cavs, Rose will be a part of a team that has been Eastern Conference champs for the last three seasons.
 During his only MVP season with the Chicago Bulls, his team lost in the Eastern Conference finals to Lebron James’s Miami Heat.

 This time around he will be on the same side as “King James” while competing for a championship.
 Something that should make Lebron feel better after recently discovering that starting point guard Kyrie Irving requested a trade from the team.